Organizations that provide support and resources for family caregivers

 - AARP Caregiving Resource Center Articles, videos, forums, and other resources to help you provide care to an aging adult.

-- Caregiver Action Network A non-profit organization that works to improve the quality of life for the more than 90 million Americans who care for loved ones with chronic conditions, disabilities, disease, or the frailties of old age by providing education, peer support, and resources to family caregivers
+- Caregiver Action Network: A non-profit organization that works to improve the quality of life for the more than 90 million Americans who care for loved ones with chronic conditions, disabilities, diseases, or the frailties of old age by providing education, peer support, and resources to family caregivers

 Internet Tools for Sharing Care

-- CaringBridge A free CaringBridge website helps people in a time of need can share updates, photos and videos, connecting with friends and family who care and want to help.
+- CaringBridge A free CaringBridge website helps people in a time of need share updates, photos, and videos, connecting with friends and family who care and want to help.

-- CareZone A way to stay organized and effective when caring for a parent, child, or someone in need.
-From your computer, smartphone or tablet you can safely organize files, contacts, and medications, and coordinate with family and other caregivers using a shared calendar and journal.
+- CareZone: A way to stay organized and effective when caring for a parent, child, or someone in need.
+You can safely organize files, contacts, and medications from your computer, smartphone, or tablet and coordinate with family and other caregivers using a shared calendar and journal.